-Coriander (Coriamdrum sativum) has been used as both food and medicine, in many cultures, for millennium.
+Coriander (Coriandrum sativum) has been used as both food and medicine, in many cultures, for millennia.
 In Ayurvedic medicine, coriander is used as a digestive aid.
-In Chinese medicine, the whole herb is used to treat a variety of conditions, including nausea, toothache, hernias, measles, dysentery and hemorrhoids.
+In Chinese medicine, the whole herb is used to treat a variety of conditions, including nausea, toothache, hernias, measles, dysentery, and hemorrhoids.
 Coriander has even been added to some pharmaceutical medicines to counteract stomach irritation.

 Common uses for coriander